web2project/web2project.github.io/_docs/routing-and-filesystem.md

 web2project implements [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) from the PHP Framework Interoperability Group therefore all classes are structured as w2p_Namespace_Class with the '.class.php' suffix.
 For example, the class **w2p_Core_BaseObject** will be found in *classes/w2p/Core/BaseObject.class.php* while **w2p_Database_Query** will be found in *classes/w2p/Database/Query.class.php*.

-If you follow our naming convention, any classes you add will automatically be loaded without any additional effort or configuration.
+It is unlikely that you will need to add core classes to Web2project but if you follow our naming convention, they will automatically be loaded without any additional effort or configuration.

 #### Modules

-web2project module classes are a little different because they can be added or removed as needed.
-In this case, the class file modules/{plural modulename}/{plural modulename}.class.php will contain the C{singular modulename} class.
-A subclass within the module will be have an underscore (_) as a separator which turns C{plural modulename}_{singular subclass}.php into modules/{plural modulename}/{plural subclass}.class.php
+Web2project module classes are a little different because they can be added or removed as needed.
+In general, the class file will map directly from the module name.
+The pattern is:

-For example, the **CProject** class will be found in *modules/projects/project.class.php* while **CCompany** will be found in *modules/companies/companies.class.php*.
-Alternatively, the **CFiles_Folder** class *modules/files/folders.class.php*.

-The [Naming Conventions](/docs/naming-conventions.html) page covers this is greater detail.
+`modules/{plural modulename}/{plural modulename}.class.php`

+and the contained class will be `C{modulename}`.
+In the case of the Company module, this makes the file `modules/companies/companies.class.php` with the corresponding `CCompany` class.
+A subclass within the module will be follow this pattern:

+`modules/{plural modulename}/{plural subclass}.class.php`

+and the contained class will be `C{plural modulename}_{singular subclass}` using an underscore as a separator between the classes.

+Beyond that, the [Naming Conventions](/docs/naming-conventions.html) section fills in the rest of the detail.